Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 - Fillet = 0.3 * Module

 - distance to distance Chamfer = Module.

+# How to make two gears fit togeter ?